openebs-archive/openebs-docs/docs/cassandra.md

   UN  192.168.56.80  75 KiB     256          71.7%             91fc4107-e447-4605-8cbf-3916f9fd8abf  rack1
   ```

 - Create a Test Keyspace with Tables.
-Login to one of the Cassandra pod and run the following commands from a cassandra pod.
+Log in to one of the Cassandra pods and run the following commands from a Cassandra pod.
   ```
   cassandra@cassandra-openebs-node-0:/$ cqlsh <svc-name>.<namespace>.svc.cluster.local
   ```